-The DCP does not specify a motorcycle parking rate for service apartment, residential or retail uses.
-Therefore, the development is not required to provide any motorcycle parking.
-Accordingly, no motorcycle parking spaces are proposed within the development.
+The DCP does not specify a motorcycle parking rate for residential or retail uses.
+Therefore, the development is not required to provide any motorcycle parking for these uses.

+Accordingly, no motorcycle parking spaces are proposed within the development which is compliant with the DCP requirements.